fcamacho8/README-Generator.github.io/Develop/READ.md

 # README Generator
 ## Description
 Creates a command-line application that dynamically generates a README from a user's input.
+## Table of contents
+-Installation
+-Usage
+-License
+-Contribution
+-Tests
 ## Installation
 Install npm then node index.js
 ## Usage